Join Here | Log In

 When activated, NLRP3 binds together to form a big complex with another protein called ASC.

-• some fungi (e.g., Saccharomyces cerevisiae, Candida albicans)
+• Specific fungi (e.g., Saccharomyces cerevisiae, Candida albicans)

-More in-depth: When a pathogen or danger-associated factor triggers a receptor, such as a toll-like receptor or TNF-receptor, it causes an increase in the production of NLRP3.
+NLRP3 primes for inflammatory response: When a pathogen or danger-associated factor triggers a receptor, such as a toll-like receptor or TNF receptor, it causes an increase in the production of NLRP3.
 This ‘primes’ a cell to be ready for the pathogen or damage-associated factor.
 When the primed cell then comes in contact with the pathogen/damage signal, a series of reactions take place with NLRP3 clustering together with ASC, resulting in the activation of caspase-1.

 What happens when the NLRP3 inflammasome is activated?